War of Independence

 The above photo shows Sergeant Kirwan around 1898.
 Stephen Kirwan was from Ferns County Wexford he was 43 years old when he was killed.
 He was married and left a widow and 9 children, his wife was pregnant with their tenth child at the time of his death.
 Stephen Kirwan was the son of an R.I.C.
 Constable and two of his brother, Charles and Fenton, also served in the R.I.C.

-On Thursday the 21st f April 1921 Temporary Constable Denis O’Loughlin aged 48 was shot dead in a Public House on Castle Street, Tralee, County Kerry.
+On Thursday the 21st f April 1921 Temporary Constable Denis O’Loughlin RIC number 78430 aged 48 was shot dead in a Public House on Castle Street, Tralee, County Kerry.
+He was a native of County Kerry.

 On the 23rd of April 1921 R.I.C.
 Sergeant John McFadden, aged 30, died when shot in the Square, Kilrush, County Clare.
 Sergeant McFadden and Constable Hopkins were returning to Kilrush Barracks.
 The I.R.A. were waiting to ambush the nightly patrol but when the patrol failed to pass the ambush point the ambushers went to investigate, they met the two policemen returning from a local public house.